thaliaarchi/git-transform-repo/docs/transformations.md

 ## Modifying files in any commit

 filter-repo does not allow filters to modify blobs while processing commits, due to performance code.
-(It's discussed in `contrib/filter-repo-demos/filter-lamely`.)
+(It's discussed in the [`filter-lamely`](https://github.com/newren/git-filter-repo/blob/main/contrib/filter-repo-demos/filter-lamely) demo.)

+### Updating license headers

-However, this would be useful, for example, to automatically update license header years in any commit that touches a file that had not already been modified that year.
+This would be useful, for example, to automatically update license header years in any commit that touches a file that had not already been modified that year and to add license headers to files missing them.
 With the extended hook callbacks, the changed blobs could be requested on demand (using `cat-blob` in the fast-import stream) and modified.

+### Splitting files

+Since git has poor support for tracking cross-file textual moves, it may be desirable to split a file into many files through all of its history.

+I've wanted this for when I kept notes in a huge prepend-only Markdown file with headers by date, to split it into files by date.

+### Extracting subsets of files

+When maintaining a port of another project, where you want to track upstream changes, it could be useful to produce a filtered repo with only the definitions used by the relevant code, so that the diffs are fewer and focused on what you care about.

+For example, filter-repo-rust ports all of the parsing from git fast-import and it would be useful to filter git.git to just the definitions reachable from builtin/fast-import.c, such as the oid and date parsing that is reused elsewhere.
+This would require language-aware static analysis and code splitting.

 ## Rewriting quoted commit messages